MartinStritesky/CodingMethods/README.md

 # CodingMethods
-Encoding 10 symbol alphabet incto binary code with Shannon-Fano´s and Huffman´s algorithms
+Encoding 10 symbol alphabet into binary code with Shannon-Fano´s and Huffman´s algorithms